x64dbg/blog/_posts/09-07-2016-Looking-for-writers.md

 website: http://mrexodia.cf
 ---

 This will be the official blog for [x64dbg](http://x64dbg.com). **This blog is looking for writers!** Send a pull request [here](https://github.com/x64dbg/blog) to get your content related to x64dbg posted here.
+If you want to write something but don't know exactly how, come in [contact](http://x64dbg.com/#contact) discuss a topic with us.

 ## Topics